-As the Chair of Governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the Headteacher, they receive training in managing allegations for this purpose.
+As the chair of governors may be required to act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, they receive training in managing allegations for this purpose.

-18.4 Recruitment - interview panels
+15.4 Recruitment - interview panels

-At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and will be in line with local safeguarding procedures.
+At least 1 person conducting any interview for any post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of Keeping Children Safe in Education, and will be in line with local safeguarding procedures.

-Please refer to our Safer Recruitment policy for more information about our safer recruitment procedures.
+See appendix 2 of this policy for more information about our safer recruitment procedures.

-19. Monitoring arrangements
+16. Monitoring arrangements